Anderson Regional Joint Water System

 Formed in 2000 under Title 6 Chapter 25 of the South Carolina Code of Laws, 1976, as amended, there were three (3) founding members of Anderson Regional Joint Water System — Belton-Honea Path Water Authority, Big Creek Water District, and Broadway Water District.
 These three (3) members added ten new members in April of 2002 and, at the same time, the expanded partnership purchased and began operating Duke Energy’s Lake Hartwell Water Treatment Plant.

 The Joint Water System is governed by a 14-member Board of Commissioners.
 Each member of the Board represents a water district or municipality that purchases its water from the Joint Water System.
 Currently, there are fifteen (15) member agencies in Anderson and Pickens Counties, and all except Belton-Honea Path Water Authority receive treated water from the Joint Water System.
 Clemson University also purchases water from the System, but is exempt from membership on the Board because of state statute.

 The Anderson Regional Joint Water System (ARJWS) has a rich history dating back to the 1800s.
 It has been built through the hands of many hardworking men and women who also engaged their minds to continually improve the system.
-Our current success is built on their shoulders and we are very thankful our jobs exist because of what they were able to accomplish.

 Regional partners committed to providing safe, quality, affordable water through cooperative environmental stewardship to achieve an enhanced quality of life.